Roxindole

-Roxindole (EMD-49,980) is a dopaminergic and serotonergic drug which was originally developed by Merck KGaA for the treatment of schizophrenia.
+Roxindole (developmental code name EMD-49980) is a dopaminergic and serotonergic drug which was originally developed by Merck KGaA for the treatment of schizophrenia.
 In clinical trials its antipsychotic efficacy was only modest but it was unexpectedly found to produce potent and rapid antidepressant and anxiolytic effects.
 As a result, roxindole was further researched for the treatment of depression instead.
 It has also been investigated as a therapy for Parkinson's disease and prolactinoma.
+However, it has never been marketed.

 Roxindole acts as an agonist at the following receptors: